Papers

 Introduction to Collaborative Decoding

-Recent developments in language models (LMs) have introduced sophisticated methods that combine the capabilities of multiple large LMs to improve performance on a wide array of tasks.
+Recent developments in LLMs (LMs) have introduced sophisticated methods that combine the capabilities of multiple large LMs to improve performance on a wide array of tasks.
 These methods range from enhancing decoding speed to increasing the fidelity and accuracy of generated text.
 However, most existing approaches require predefined rules for model combination or direct supervision indicating when to utilize auxiliary tools or models.
 We propose a new method, \ourmethod, which introduces a latent variable framework for collaborative decoding among multiple LMs, permitting an automatic learning of when and how to best leverage the strengths of each model in the ensemble.

 Latent-Variable Framework